 Quite a few presidential speeches and declarations bring up the idea that Colombia experiences, in its internal dimension, a very different context (economic, political, military and social) from the one that characterized the State in the 1990's and the mid-2000's.
-The latter period was evoked as a time of turbulence in which the country was often identified (within and without) as being in disarray, both institutionally (regarding its main rules and the inability of enforcing them) and territorially (zones with weak presence or total absence of State organizations) due to phenomena such as chronic insurgency, escalation in paramilitarism and extremely high bureaucratic corruption, all of the above affected by a wider problem: drug trafficking.
+The latter period was evoked as a time of turbulence in which the country was often identified (within and without) as being in disarray, both institutionally (regarding its main rules and the inability of enforcing them) and territorially (zones The complex insertion of Colombia in a changing international system with weak presence or total absence of State organizations) due to phenomena such as chronic insurgency, escalation in paramilitarism and extremely high bureaucratic corruption, all of the above affected by a wider problem: drug trafficking.